ftpsolutions/gosnmp-python/README.md

 * I haven't written any tests for the Go side because (excuses)
 * It doesn't work with Python 2.7.10 delivered with Mac OS (use brew to install Python 2.7.13 or something)
-* Python command needs to be prefixd with GODEBUG=cgocheck=0 (or have that in the environment)
+* Python command needs to be prefixed with GODEBUG=cgocheck=0 (or have that in the environment)
+* I've not implemented walk (as I didn't need it for my use-case, I just use get_next with Python)

 #### How do I make use of this?